aspose-total/Aspose.Total-Products/total/en/net/conversion/oft-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export OFT to DOTM via .NET" h2=".NET API to Render OFT to DOTM on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add OFT to DOTM conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOTM.
+As a .NET developer, you may need to add features to your applications that allow for the conversion of OFT to DOTM file formats.
+Fortunately, Aspose.Total for .NET provides a comprehensive set of file format manipulation APIs that make this process easy and efficient.

+Aspose.Email for .NET is the first step in the process.
+This API allows you to convert OFT files to HTML, which can then be rendered to DOTM using Aspose.Words for .NET.
+Aspose.Email for .NET is a powerful and reliable API that provides a wide range of features for working with email messages, including the ability to read, write, and convert email messages in various formats.
+It also supports a variety of email protocols, such as IMAP, POP3, and SMTP.

+Aspose.Words for .NET is the second step in the process.
+This API allows you to render HTML to DOTM, which is the file format used by Microsoft Word.
+Aspose.Words for .NET is a powerful and feature-rich API that provides a wide range of features for working with documents, including the ability to create, edit, and convert documents in various formats.
+It also supports a variety of document formats, such as DOC, DOCX, ODT, and PDF.

+By using Aspose.Total for .NET, you can easily and quickly convert OFT to DOTM file formats.
+Aspose.Email for .NET allows you to convert OFT files to HTML, and Aspose.Words for .NET allows you to render HTML to DOTM.
+Both APIs are reliable and feature-rich, and they provide a wide range of features for working with email messages and documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}